jennyschmalz/google_chrome_extension/README.md

   -Configuration for user preferences (e.g. - maximum time user can spend on a website

 BONUS Features:
-  -when user's time runs out on a given website, fetch quotes from a free public API -user can download a CSV of all their previous logs
+  -when user's time runs out on a given website, fetch quotes from a free public API (possible free public API: https://zenquotes.io/)
+  -user can download a CSV of all their previous logs